Zoesgithub/MNCE-RL/README.md

 ~~~
 python main.py -c tasks.Optimize_logp_limited.config_seed1
 ~~~
 Please refer to *config_example.py* for the format of the config file.
-In the tasks directory, we have provided the pretrained model, and the *config.py* and results for all the tasks presented in our paper.
+In the "tasks" directory, we have provided the pretrained model, and the *config.py* and results for all the tasks presented in our paper.

 ## Costom data